After uproar over ethics, new 'Washington Post' editor won't take the job

 Post owner Jeff Bezos, the founder of Amazon, picked Lewis to help reverse the paper's foundering financial performance.
 The company lost more than $100 million in 2023 and $77 million last year.
 Its digital audience dropped by 50% from 2020.

 Bezos issued a statement earlier this week to reassure staffers.
-"I know you've already heard this from Will," Bezos wrote colleagues on Tuesday, "but I wanted to also weigh in directly: the journalistic standards and ethics at The Post will not change."
+"I know you've already heard this from Will," Bezos wrote to Post employees on Tuesday, "but I wanted to also weigh in directly: the journalistic standards and ethics at The Post will not change."

 He made no reference to Winnett.
 In less than a week, the Lewis pal who was to lead the paper's news reporting in the future was history.
 Lewis' own fate at the paper rests in the hands of his owner.
 Bezos' statement has been interpreted in myriad directions, as it acknowledged Lewis' role but gave no commitments to the future.